-How module marks are combined to give your final undergraduate result
+How module marks are combined to give your final undergraduate result.

 Calculation of the final weighted average mark for credit framework degrees for students registered from academic session 2010/11 onwards.
 Students are normally required to make a valid attempt at modules which total 360 credits overall.

 To graduate students must normally have successfully completed 360 credits, of which at least 90 credits must be passed in the final year.
 However where modules have been failed and all three permitted attempts have been used, a student may be awarded a maximum of 60 compensated credits.
-Information regarding the compensation of failed modules is in the Assessment Regulations.

 The overall average mark ‘M’ for each candidate is the weighted average of the marks on 300 credits, comprising the 90 credits Level 4 (year one) and the best 210 credits at levels 5 and 6 (years two and three).
 If necessary, marks on one or more failed modules are included.
 Level 4 modules are given less weight than modules at the higher level.